Intercompany

 Set up and configure Pryme Intercompany

-Pryme Intercompany enables Business Central companies to share data seamlessly using Messages.
-TThis system is built on three key components: Parties, Topics, and Subscriptions.
+Pryme Intercompany enables seamless data sharing between Business Central companies through Messages.
+This system is based on three core components: Parties, Topics, and Subscriptions.

-• Parties - A Business Central company that exchanges data with other companies via Messages
+- Parties: Business Central companies that exchange data with other companies via Messages.

-• Topics - Messages published by one Party and available for other Parties to subscribe to.
+- Topics: Messages published by one Party and made available for other Parties to subscribe to.

-• Subscriptions - Messages that allow a Party to receive data from a Topic.
+- Subscriptions: Mechanisms that allow a Party to receive data from a Topic.

-Both apps share the same process for setting up Parties, but not for Topics and Subscriptions
+Both apps follow the same process for configuring Parties.
+However, the setup of Topics and Subscriptions differs.

-• Data exchanges require manual setup for Topics and Subscriptions, offering greater flexibility for custom use cases.
+- Data exchanges require manual configuration of Topics and Subscriptions, offering increased flexibility for custom use cases.

-• Pre-defined templates for Topics and Subscriptions tailored to project-related data (e.g., time entries, expenses).
+- Includes pre-defined templates for Topics and Subscriptions that are tailored to project-related data (e.g., time entries, expenses).

-• Simplifies setup and accelerates implementation for project-specific data sharing.
+- Simplifies the setup process and accelerates implementation for project-specific data sharing.

 1.1 - Before you start

-Things to do and consider before you start setting up the Pryme Intercompany app
+Things to do and consider before setting up the Pryme Intercompany app

-Before diving into the setup of Pryme Intercompany, ensure that the following key considerations are addressed to ensure smooth implementation and integration.
+Before setting up Pryme Intercompany, ensure that the following key considerations are addressed to facilitate smooth implementation and integration.

-• All companies involved must agree on a unique intercompany partner identification code, also known as a Party Code.
-This code will help identify each company in the system.
+- All companies involved must agree on a unique intercompany partner identification code, referred to as the Party Code.
+This code helps identify each company within the system.

-• Use a consistent and scalable naming system.
-For example, instead of just using a land code (e.g., “UK”), combine it with a number, such as “UK10,” “UK11,” etc.
+- Establish a consistent and scalable naming convention.
+For instance, instead of using only a land code (e.g., “UK”), combine it with a number, such as “UK10,” “UK11,” and so on.

-Ensure no data conflicts exist before setting up the app.
-Review and update existing entries to avoid issues.
+Ensure there are no data conflicts before setting up the app.
+Review and update existing entries to prevent issues.

 Key Areas to Check:

 Determine how master data will be managed across the group.
-Will one company act as the central master data company for the entire group, or will each company manage its own master data?
-If choosing a centralized approach, designate one company to provide the master data to the others.
+Decide whether one company will act as the central master data provider for the entire group or if each company will manage its own master data.
+In the case of a centralized approach, designate one company to provide the master data to the others.

 Key Considerations:

-• Tables to transfer - Identify which master data tables need sharing.
+- Tables to Transfer: Identify which master data tables need to be shared.

-• Field-level restrictions or filters - Ensure that any needed restrictions, filters, or field-level mappings are identified and implemented.
+- Field-Level Restrictions or Filters: Ensure any necessary restrictions, filters, or field-level mappings are identified and implemented.

-• Code Harmonization - Do you have consistent coding schemes across the companies for master data?
-If not, align and update the codes to ensure consistency across the group.
+- Code Harmonization: Check if consistent coding schemes are used across the companies for master data.
+If not, align and update the codes to ensure consistency throughout the group.

 If Pryme Intercompany for Projects is installed, exclude projects and resources from the master data, as these are managed by the app.

-Make sure that related tables that are needed when importing data are included in the master data setup.
-This prevents data errors due to missing or incorrect data, saving time in the long run.
+Ensure that related tables required for importing data are included in the master data setup.
+This will prevent data errors due to missing or incorrect data and save time during setup.

-The Pryme Intercompany project app comes with two predefined templates to transfer time entries and project ledger entries.
-You can choose to use these templates individually or in combination.
+The Pryme Intercompany Project App includes two predefined templates for transferring time entries and project ledger entries.
+These templates can be used individually or together.

 Functionality:

-• The project manager in the selling company can preview the entries, and can approve and comment the entries in an approval flow that is for informational purposes only.
+- The project manager in the selling company can preview the entries, approve them, and add comments in an approval flow for informational purposes only.

-• After posting, project ledger entries are created in both companies (performing and selling).
+- After posting, project ledger entries are created in both the performing and selling companies.

 Limitations:

-• Only time entries will be transferred.
-If you move entries between projects using Move entries or a Project journal, these will not be transferred through intercompany automation as they don’t create time entries; only project ledger entries.
+- Only time entries will be transferred.
+Entries moved between projects using Move Entries or a Project Journal will not be transferred through intercompany automation, as they do not create time entries; only project ledger entries are created.

 Functionality: